jwi84/docker-role-ruskofd/README.md

 ### General informations

 This Ansible role is designed to deploy and manage Docker Engine on target servers.
-This role only deploy the Community Edition of Docker.
+This role only deploys the Community Edition of Docker Engine.

 **Table of Contents**